mkawalec/monad-blog/posts/2019-11-01-performance-profiling-haskell.md

   - ghc-gc-tune
   - profiteur

-hs2ps is a bit meh, didn't really show anything of use
+hs2ps is a bit meh, didn't really show anything of use unless for memory usage

 Why random is slow and why I've used a different version of the library?

 https://blog.jez.io/profiling-in-haskell/

 Talk about the memory layout
+  - how we have pointers to constructors
+  - how UNPACK solves that issue of nonlocality
+  - you can now unpack sum types!

+Practical guide on reading Core, you can see these other places for a better reference of Core features

 Reading the core to check optimization status
+  - dump it with -ddump-simpl
+  - evaluates at case expressions
+  - explain strictness annotations
+  - usage analysis and unpacking
+  - worker/wrapper transformation (generates a version of a function that accepts unpacked parameters)
+    - a maximum of ten parameters for a function when it is unpacked
+  - inlining functions is useful, but not always

+Try using LLVM